-We train, support and supervise all our foster carers to work therapeutically with the children and young people living in their care.
-Fostering arrangements are by definition, dynamic and through the work of the supervising social workers are kept constantly under review.
+We train, support and supervise all our foster carers to work therapeutically with the children and young people placed in their care.
+Placements are by definition, dynamic and through the work of the supervising social workers are kept constantly under review.